kigster/datadog-statsd-schema/README.md

 end
 ```

-> [!TIP] In a nutshell, we created a reusable module that, upon being included into any Job class, provides
+> ![TIP] In a nutshell, we created a reusable module that, upon being included into any Job class, provides
 > reliable tracking of job successes and failures, as well as the duration.
 The duration can be graphed for
 > all successful jobs by ensuring the tag `error_type` does not exist.